TanjaKec/bootcamp/content/day1/_index.en.md

 ## RStudio IDE; R language; Data classification and summary statistics

 ##### In this module you will set up the working environment, connect to <span style="color:orangered">**GitHub** </span> and pass the first big hurdle of importing data and you will learn how to do it in the proper way with a command in <span style="color:orangered">**R**</span>.
 You will learn how to use <span style="color:orangered">**RStudio**</span> IDE for R from its installation to RStudio customisation and files navigation.
 You will learn good habits and practice of workflow in an R project.
-Once you get comfortable with the RStudio working environment you will move on to mastering the key features of R language and get introduced to fundamental statistical concepts
+Once you get comfortable with the RStudio working environment you will move on to mastering the key features of R language and be introduced to fundamental statistical concepts

 #### What will you learn: